 - Liability: For other people’s property damage and injuries

-- Medical payments: For injuries you and your passengers sustain
+- Medical payments: For injuries you and your non-employee passengers sustain

 - Uninsured & underinsured motorist: For when the other driver is responsible for damage but cannot pay

 Most states require business owners to at least carry liability coverage for their business-owned cars and trucks.
 However, adding other coverage like collision and uninsured and underinsured motorists provides greater protection.
-You may also need commercial auto if you drive your own cars for work because most personal auto insurance excludes business driving.
-Startups without business vehicles do not need commercial auto insurance.
+You may also need commercial auto if you drive your personal vehicle for work because most personal auto insurance excludes business driving.

 6. Workers’ Compensation Insurance

 Workers’ compensation insurance is a state-mandated coverage that pays for employees’ work-related illnesses and injuries.
-The policy typically covers the injured employee’s lost wages and medical bills or pays death benefits to eligible survivors.
+Policies typically cover the injured employee’s lost wages and medical bills or pay death benefits to eligible survivors.

 Every state has its requirements for workers’ compensation.
 Some mandate coverage the moment you hire a single employee.
 Others require it only as your startup grows.
-A few don’t require it at all.
+Texas doesn’t require it at all.
 You can find out your state’s workers’ compensation laws online.
 Get the contact information for the correct government department from the United States Department of Labor.

 7. Employment Practices Liability Insurance